 14 of our favorite free wedding invitation fonts for sweet DIY wedding invites #Invitation DIY#diy invitations#invitations Updated Mar 15 2021 (Posted May 14 2015) Catherine Clark bijouxandbits Alright invitation DIYers, this is for you.
 I've found some killer and FREE fonts to rock your DIY invitations.
 Designing your own invitations isn't for the faint of heart, so make sure you've taken a peek at our invitation vendors, free invitation printables, and our invitation DIY archive to make sure you're headed in the right direction before proceeding.
 Related Post 80+ free wedding printables: a huge list of downloadable DIY wedding projects There are hidden freebies all over the web: downloadable templates, patterns, fonts, fingerprint trees, and more.
 I stumble across them all the time while browsing...
 Read more Still on your DIY invitation journey?
 Cool.
 Let's talk free wedding invitation fonts!
 Here are some of our favorites for sweet and lovely wedding invitations.
 Stay tuned for more themes later on like Halloween and geeky wedding fonts, too.
 To install and use these fonts, download them from their respective sites and extract the font files into your Fonts folder (usually in C: > Windows > Fonts on PCs and here on Macs).
 Makes sure to close out any graphics programs you're using before you look for your new fonts, otherwise they won't show up.
-Free wedding invitation font locations: Angelface | Simple Snails | Brannboll | Windsong | Daydreamer | Little Days | Matchbook | Castro Script | Eyes Wide Open | Lover's Quarrel | Kikelet Brush | Ostrich Sans | Ever After | Vegur Light More DIY invitation advice: Reporter Name * Reporter Email * Original text Enter the original text here.
-Edited text* Enter your suggested copyedit here.
-Notes You can add a note for the editor here. * Required information.
-Fix Typo Catherine Clark Catherine Clark loiters at her local library, makes art, watches movies en masse, plays video and tabletop games, poorly cooks healthy things, cuddles with her feline fur baby, and blogs at BijouxandBits.com. @enidjcoleslaw @bijouxandbits @bijouxandbits PREVIOUS Instead of a dollar dance, have a dollar selfie NEXT Voyage sur la lune: Mike & Shauna’s moon-theme wedding in the sky Show/Hide comments [ 2 ] Some of the Google fonts are pretty good too, and there are even a few already on your computer worth checking out.
+Free wedding invitation font locations: Angelface | Simple Snails | Brannboll | Windsong | Daydreamer | Little Days | Matchbook | Castro Script | Eyes Wide Open | Lover's Quarrel | Kikelet Brush | Ostrich Sans | Ever After | Vegur Light Looking for free wedding invitation design software that includes free fonts?
+Canva is a mostly-free web-based design tool that has wedding invitation template options for you to play with.
+There are small fees associated with the really good templates or trendiest fonts, but there are TONS of free design options available, too.
+In terms of Canva's wedding invitation templates, we especially like this one, and this one!
+Truly, we think Canva is the best free photoshop alternative in 2021.
+More DIY invitation advice: Catherine Clark Catherine Clark loiters at her local library, makes art, watches movies en masse, plays video and tabletop games, poorly cooks healthy things, cuddles with her feline fur babies, and blogs at BijouxandBits.com. @enidjcoleslaw @bijouxandbits @bijouxandbits PREVIOUS Instead of a dollar dance, have a dollar selfie NEXT Voyage sur la lune: Mike & Shauna’s moon-theme wedding in the sky Show/Hide comments [ 2 ] Some of the Google fonts are pretty good too, and there are even a few already on your computer worth checking out.
 I used Herr von Muellerhoff (which I got from Google fonts, although they have it at Fontsquirrel as well) and Futura (already on the computer) for a mid-century-ish look.
 Turned out great!
 Reply Of all the above fonts you have featured in here, my favorite one is the Daydreamer!
 It's simple and classy at the same time.
 When having doubts on which font to choose, you can also ask celebrity wedding planners.Look at Gene Simmons and Shannon Tweed wedding by One Heart Wedding.
 They've used a very nice one.
 Reply Join the conversation Cancel ReplyYour email address will not be published.
-Required fields are marked *Comment Notify me of follow-up comments by email.
+Required fields are marked *Comment Save my name, email, and website in this browser for the next time I comment.
 Sign me up for your offbeat awesomeness newsletter!
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.